manwar/perlweeklychallenge-club/challenge-111/james-smith/README.md

     the array - this highlights how efficient each algorithm is (and can be)

-  * So we see that the map_grep solution is 50% more efficient than the search algorith (this is true for all search method algorithms which flatten the array first);
+  * So we see that the map_grep solution is 50% more efficient than the search algorithm (this is true for all search method algorithms which flatten the array first);

 ## Not flattening array

 As we have a limit on performance with the flattening operation.
-To improve efficiency we will need to consider a different approach: **To not flatten!**
+To improve efficiency we will need to consider a different approach: **Which therefore must not flatten!**

 ### Do not flatten - find the row containing the number